Kafka

 Confluent Cloud

-Confluent Cluster is inherently secure and accessible.
-The communication aspects with Confluent Cloud can be done in a few minutes.
-The main importance is to determine the level of accessibility for the credentials you will be using from the Rill platform for accessing the Confluent Cloud Cluster.
+Confluent Cloud is inherently secure and accessible.
+Communication with Confluent Cloud can be set up in a few minutes.
+The main consideration is to determine the level of accessibility for the credentials you will be using from the Rill platform to access the Confluent Cloud Cluster.

 Credentials

-The first step is to create a security key you can use from Rill Data for accessing your Kafka.
-Select a Granular access key to reduce exposure.
-You can use an existing key and even an actual account when creating the client API access.
+The first step is to create a security key you can use from Rill Data to access your Kafka cluster.
+Select a granular access key to reduce exposure.
+You can use an existing key or an actual account when creating the client API access.

 Create Key and Secret